Getting around Chicago on public transit is easy for visitors and tourists, and can really save you money as you explore the Windy City.

 For tourists visiting the city, the 495 miles of Metra rail servicing 241 different stations throughout the city can take you to all sorts of attractions Chicago has to offer.

-From your seat on the train, you can see the beautiful lakefront, ride pass the many museums, zoos, and sporting events, and even stop along the way to take in some of the cultural sites of the city.
+From your seat on the train, you can see the beautiful lakefront, ride past the many museums, zoos, and sporting events, and even stop along the way to take in some of the cultural sites of the city.

 All transit (subway trains, CTA trains, buses, Metra Trains) operate through one payment method, called a Ventra Card.